medical tomfoolery

 DISCLAIMER: I AM NOT A DOCTOR, DO NOT TAKE WHAT I'M SAYING AS AUTHORITATIVE.

 What is more concerning to me are the reports people make of depression, anxiety, and general mental stability difficulties.
-This is particularly pronounced when ceasing to take domperidone, in which a small portion of peopel report very severe side effects bordering on psychosis.
-I have read every single paper I possibly can on domperidone, and these issues are scarcely mentioned, let alone speculated on.
+This is particularly pronounced when ceasing to take domperidone, in which a small portion of people report very severe side effects bordering on psychosis.
+[20][23] I have read every single paper I possibly can on domperidone with regards to lactation, and these issues are scarcely mentioned, let alone speculated on.
 To further complicate things, every academic report I could find of mental health issues related to domperidone were related to post-partum women.
-If you are not aware, the post-partum period of pregnancy is associated with quite a lot of bodily and hormonal changes, which makes it extremely difficult to separate issues caused by domperidone with regular ol' "pregnancy is a severely traumatic event for the body and mind and the fact we don't allow people to end the process at will is a crime against already living humans" thing.
+If you are not aware, the post-partum period of pregnancy is associated with quite a lot of bodily and hormonal changes [24], which makes it extremely difficult to separate issues caused by domperidone with regular ol' "pregnancy is a severely traumatic event for the body and mind and the fact we don't allow people to end the process at will is a crime against already living humans" thing.
+[25]

 The working theories I've seen for this:

-1: Domperidone may cross the blood brain barrier, contrary to prior understandings.
-I have never once seen this substantiated, and to be honest, I think it may be knocking on the wrong door.
-A friend I was discussing this with said something along the lines of 'anyone who's used psychoactive drugs before will tell you the bodily experience is half of the experience.'
-Given how much gut health influences our body, I don't think it's wrong to presume that perhaps lowering dopamine in the gut might fuck the body more broadly, even if the brain isn't directly affected in the same way it would be with, say, risperidone.
+1: Domperidone at very high doses may cross the blood brain barrier, contrary to prior understandings.
+[13] The paper that brings this up does not provide any concrete evidence, and instead theorizes.
+I think it's worth investigating further as there is hardly a body of research on lactation-inducing domperidone dosages, but I also wonder if it's knocking on the wrong door to begin with.
+A friend I was discussing this topic with said something along the lines of 'anyone who's used psychoactive drugs before will tell you the bodily experience is half of the experience.'
+Given how much gut health influences our body, I don't think it's wrong to presume that perhaps lowering dopamine in the gut might fuck with the body more broadly, even if the brain isn't directly affected in the same way it would be with, say, risperidone.

 As I was looking into all this in a panic-induced stupor, stuck between "god I want to lactate" and "god I don't want to feel like killing myself trying to lactate," I came across a website containing the accounts of various pregnant women who took domperidone and reported serious side effects when ceasing it.
 [27] One of them had mentioned that they got their hormones tested by their primary care provider, and came back with a very interesting result: they had practically no estradiol in their body.
 Now, for a post-partum woman, this isn't too surprising, because post-partum levels can get to post-menopausal levels (which is to say, basically no estradiol in the body).
 [28] However, this got me to thinking: could prolactin have some sort of effect on hormones?